akeneo/pim-community-dev/UPGRADE-1.5.md

 Merge the following files into your PIM installation:
  - *app/AppKernel.php*: We added the Pim *Localization bundle*.
 We merged some Oro Platform bundles in our structure.
 The easiest way to merge is to copy the PIM-1.5 *AppKernel.php* file into your installation (`cp app/AppKernel.php $PIM_DIR/app/`), and then register your custom bundles.
 Don't forget to register *DoctrineMongoDBBundle* in case your products are stored with *MongoDB*.
  - *app/config/routing.yml*: we have added the entries *pim_localization* and merged some entry from Oro bundles.
 The easiest way to merge is copy the PIM-1.5 *routing.yml* file into your installation (`cp app/config/routing.yml $PIM_DIR/app/config/`), and then register your custom routes.
- - *app/config/config.yml*: the entry *pim_localization* has been added.
+ - *app/config/config.yml*: the entry *pim_catalog* has been added.
 The easiest way to merge is copy the PIM-1.5 *config.yml* file into your installation (`cp app/config/config.yml $PIM_DIR/app/config/`), and then register your own bundles' configuration.

 Then remove your old upgrades folder:
 ```